The Paralympic event is a birthplace of innovation and creativity. Multiple individuals are looking for the next best thing.

 The design is entirely digital and can be modified like a photo and video even if broken or worn out if sent to the nearest 3D printer available.

-An all Round Better Alternative
+A Round Better Alternative

 High-performance materials require very sturdy materials.